robertorcosta/azure-docs.pt-br/articles/active-directory/reports-monitoring/concept-sign-ins.md

 ## <a name="sign-ins-data-shortcuts"></a>Atalhos dos dados de entradas

-O Azure AD e o portal do Azure fornecem pontos de entrada adicionais para os dados de entrada:
+Azure AD and the Azure portal both provide you with additional entry points to sign-ins data:

 - Visão geral da proteção de segurança de identidade
 - Usuários